-To examine the effects of pledges on dishonest behavior in a systematical manner, we first had to choose and design the paradigm that would enable us to examine it effectively and allow us to manipulate and examine different factors orthogonally.
+To examine the effects of pledges on dishonest behavior systematically manner, we first needed to design the paradigm that would enable us to examine the phenomenon while allowing us to manipulate and examine different factors orthogonally.
 After reviewing several existing options, we decided to design a new version of the commonly used matrix task that could be used in an online study.
-In a highly influential paper, Mazar, Amir and Ariely (2008) introduced the “Matrix Task” as a simple and effective task to measure dishonesty.
-In this task, participants are presented with a 4 by 3 table of 12 numbers, each with two decimal digits (e.g., 4.52) and they have to find two numbers that when added together result in exactly 10 (e.g., 4.52 and 5.48).
-In the original paper version, participants receive 20 matrices on one sheet of paper and are given 5 minutes to solve as many problems as they can in one of two conditions.
-In the control group, participants submit their task sheet for examination and are paid according to the number of problems they correctly solved.
-In the experimental (“cheating”) condition, participants are asked to dispose (e.g., shred) the matrix sheet and report, using a separate sheet, the number of problems they were able to solve.
-This task has been used by numerous studies to date to examine dishonest reporting and unethical behavior (Gerlach et al., 2019).
+In a highly influential paper, Mazar, Amir and Ariely (2008) introduced the “Matrix Task” as a simple and effective method for measuring dishonesty.
+With the conventional Matrix Task, participants are presented with a four by three table of 12 numbers, each number including a whole digit and two decimal digits (e.g., 4.52).
+Participants then have to find two numbers that, when added together, result in exactly 10 (e.g., 4.52 and 5.48).
+In the original version of the Matrix Task as presented by Mazar et al. (2008), participants receive one sheet of paper with 20 matrices, and are given five minutes to solve as many problems as they can.
+In the control group, participants submit their task sheet for examination and are paid according to the number of problems they solve correctly.
+In the experimental (“cheating”) condition, participants are asked to dispose (e.g., shred) the matrix sheet and use a separate sheet to report the number of problems they were able to solve.
+This Matric Task has been used by numerous studies to examine dishonest reporting and unethical behavior (Gerlach et al., 2019).

-We developed a modified and online version of the task, henceforth called the Online Matrix Task (OMT).
+We developed a modified and online version of the task, designated as the Online Matrix Task (OMT).
 The OMT uses a Qualtrics survey to display the matrices on the participant’s computer screen.
-Each problem is displayed separately on a web page with a timer of 20 seconds, and two option buttons: “Found it” or “No”.
-The option of “No” is pre-selected by default (see Figure 1).
-After 20 seconds, the page auto-advances to the next problem Participants are given a series of such problems and their reward is based on the total of problems they reported as “found”, in the experimental (“cheating” or “self-report”) condition.
-In the control condition, if a participant marks a problem as “Found it”, they are asked to enter - on a separate page with designated text boxes - the two numbers that solve the matrix.
+Each problem is displayed separately on a web page with a timer of 20 seconds, and two option buttons: “Found it” or “No.” The option of “No” is pre-selected by default (see Figure 1).
+After 20 seconds, the page automatically advances to the next problem.
+Participants are given a series of such problems, and their reward is based on the total number of problems they reported as “found” in the experimental (“cheating” or “self-reporting”) condition.
+In the control condition, if a participant marks a problem “Found it,” they are asked to enter the two numbers that solve the matrix on a separate page on which appear designated text boxes.
 Control participants are rewarded according to the actual number of correct responses they provide.
-Self-report participants are not asked to enter solutions and are rewarded based on how many problems they reported as solved.
-The difference between the average rate of correct answers in the control and the reported rate in the self-report condition, for each problem, is considered over-reporting and a proxy measure of dishonesty.
+Self-reporting participants are not asked to enter solutions and are rewarded based on how many problems they reported as solved.
+The difference between the average rate of correct answers for each problem, in the Control condition and the reported rate of correct answers in the Self-report condition, is considered over-reporting and a proxy measure of dishonesty.

+Figure 1

-Figure 1.
-Example of matrix problem used in the online study.
+Example of a Matrix Problem Used in the Online Study